mprzodala/eventrix/getting-started.md

 eventrix.emit('fetchUsers', { search: 'johny' });
 // after emit `fetchUsers` event `fetchReceiver` will get users data from server and put it to `users` state
 ```
-When you want fetch some data and put it to state you can also use special helper funcion called `fetchToStateReceiver`
+When you want to fetch some data and put it to state, you can also use special helper function called `fetchToStateReceiver`
 ```js
 import { fetchToStateReceiver } from 'eventrix';
 import axios from 'axios';